google-deepmind/acme/README.md

 # Acme

 Acme is a library of reinforcement learning (RL) agents and agent building blocks.
-Overall Acme strives to expose simple, efficient, and readable agent baselines while still providing enough flexibility to create novel implementations.
+Acme strives to expose simple, efficient, and readable agents, that serve both as reference implementations of popular algorithms and as strong baselines, while still providing enough flexibility to do novel research.
 The design of Acme also attempts to provide multiple points of entry to the RL problem at differing levels of complexity.

+## Overview

 At the highest level Acme exposes a number of agents which can be used simply as
 follows: